-If you – or your partner – have a 50th birthday coming up, a holiday is a great way to celebrate.
+If you – or your partner – have a 50th birthday coming up, a holiday is a great way to mark the date.
+Maybe you’re postponing your celebrations until after the coronavirus crisis.
 But where to go and how to make it extra special?
-Here’s our guide to the very best 50th birthday holiday ideas and where to book them.
+Here’s our guide to the best 50th birthday holiday ideas and where to book them.

 The first decision you need to make is whether to invite lots of friends or make it just the two of you – or perhaps just you and a handful of close friends.
 If you want to make a party of it, consider renting a large house in the UK, which works out at much better value than a hotel and means that your friends and relatives don’t need to fork out on airfares.
 If it’s just the two of you, there’s a great choice of special weekend breaks and holidays.
 Here’s how to celebrate your 50th birthday in style.

 Holiday rentals in the UK

 Olivers Travels has a collection of historic houses to rent in Scotland, England, Wales and Ireland that cater to groups from six up to 60 people.
 Examples include a 17th-century castle in the seaside town of Clevedon, Somerset, that has its own indoor pool.
 Three nights cost from £275 per person based on 16 sharing.

 For smaller groups, the Cotswolds ticks a lot of boxes, not least because it’s easy to reach from large parts of the UK.
 Check out this collection of luxury rental properties.
 From London, Sussex is easy to reach, offering beach and countryside on your doorstep.

 How about celebrating your birthday on the water?
 Waterways Holidays rents out canal boats and sailing boats that sleep up to 12.
 Popular destinations include the Norfolk Broads.
 Check out the latest special offers.

 City breaks for 50th birthdays